MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 The search path environment variable, however, is ignored by Visual Studio, even when it's been set for the entire system.
 It's ignored, in fact, precisely *because* it's set for the entire system and thus raises certain questions that cannot be answered automatically: Are the referenced modules meant for Python 2.7 or Python 3.3?
 Are they going to override standard library modules?
 Is the developer aware of this behavior or is it a malicious hijacking attempt?

 Python support in Visual Studio thus provides a means to specify search paths directly in both environments and projects.
 Search paths are passed as the value of `PYTHONPATH` (or equivalent) when you debug or execute your script from Visual Studio.
-By adding search paths, Visual Studio inspects the libraries in those locations and builds IntelliSense databases for them (this may take some time depending on the number of libraries).
+By adding search paths, Visual Studio inspects the libraries in those locations and builds IntelliSense databases for them (constructing the database may take some time depending on the number of libraries).

 To add a search path, right-click on the **Search Paths** item in Solution Explorer, select **Add Folder to Search Path...**, and select the folder to include.
 This path is used for any environment associated with the project.